Mohamed-Fdl/my-own-redis/README.md

 ### Synchronous I/O multiplexing

+#### Poll()

 - we have to monitor a bunches of sockets and handles the ones that have data ready
 - so to avoid polling, we use the poll() syscall, we the kernel let us know when data is ready on a specific socket
 - the poll() syscall takes an array of socket file descriptors that we want to monitor
+- with tons of connections it is more useful to use an event library as libevent

+#### Select()

+- we can monitor several sockets with the select() syscall, so we can handle reading, writing and error
+- with tons of connections it is more useful to use an event library as libevent